 Making the Connections

 Without a doubt in our minds, native plants are important for the health of Mount Sutro.
 But small populations of native plants do not provide all the benefits that large swaths of restored land can.
 Mainly due to the important biological concept of connectivity.
 The larger the habitat, the more animal and insect species the area can support.
 These species do not have to travel and search as far for their basic needs because they can be found all in one area.
-More usable space benefits species by enabling more movement and utilization of the habitat for food, shelter or breeding grounds.
+More usable space benefits species by enabling more movement and utilization of the habitat for food, shelter, or breeding grounds.
 This becomes especially important for wildlife species that require larger areas of land, like secondary or tertiary consumers such as coyotes.
 Habitat fragmentation and degradation are some of the leading causes of species extinction so introducing connectivity into Mount Sutro's ecosystem will only seek to benefit the 50-plus wildlife species found here.
 On a larger scale, Mount Sutro, as a whole, is a fragment of San Francisco's original ecosystem.
 Species traveling from outside of and within the city depend on green spaces tucked within the concrete development to make their journey.
-We want to ensure that these species will find the rest points, food and breeding grounds they are in need of, here on Mount Sutro.
+We want to ensure that these species will find the rest points, food, and breeding grounds they are in need of, here on Mount Sutro.
 In habitats, the whole is greater than the sum of its parts.

 Our Vision of the Mountain